 In malpractice cases, noneconomic damages refers to “pain and suffering, inconvenience, physical impairment, mental anguish, disfigurement, loss of capacity for enjoyment of life, and other nonfinancial losses.”
 In 2003, Florida legislators limited total noneconomic damages per malpractice incident to $1.5 million.
 But last year, the Florida Fourth District Court of Appeal, applying an earlier decision from the Florida Supreme Court, held this limit violated a plaintiff’s right to “equal protection” of the law under the Fourteenth Amendment to the Constitution.

-Get Help From a Florida Medical Malpractice Lawyer Today
+Get Help From a Florida Medical Negligence Lawyer Today